 When modeling the dynamics of the optimization algorithm (in the following called \emph{optimizer dynamics}) in optimal control as a pH system, suboptimal MPC schemes may also be formed by coupling the optimizer dynamics to a pH plant in the spirit of \emph{control-by-interconnection (CbI)}~\cite{ortega2002interconnection}.
 Since both systems exhibit a port-Hamiltonian structure, a structure-preserving controller plant interconnection leads to a pH coupled optimizer-plant dynamics.
-For finite-dimensional problems, i.e., time-discretized ordinary differential equations, such an approach was recently proposed in \cite{Pham22}.
+For finite-dimensional problems, i.e., time-discretized ordinary differential equations, this approach was recently proposed in \cite{Pham22}.
 There, the convergence result is based on the analysis of primal-dual dynamics for finite-dimensional optimization problems in \cite{StegPers15}.
-Recently, in \cite{vu2023port}, the approach of \cite{Pham22} was extended to include also a port-Hamiltonian observer to estimate the plant's current state as an initial condition for the optimal control problem.
-In the works mentioned above, all considered systems are finite dimensional, i.e., both, the plant and the optimizer dynamics.
-In this work, we provide an approach allowing for an infinite dimensional optimizer dynamics.
+Recently, in \cite{vu2023port}, the approach of \cite{Pham22} was extended to also include a port-Hamiltonian observer to estimate the current state of the plant as an initial condition for the optimal control problem.
+In the works mentioned above, all considered systems are finite dimensional, i.e., both the plant and the optimizer dynamics.
+In this work, we provide an approach allowing for an infinite-dimensional optimizer dynamics.
 This case occurs e.g. when considering optimal control problems with time-continuous ordinary differential equations or partial differential equations.

-The main contributions of this paper are the following.
-First, to prepare for a pH formulation of the optimizer dynamics, we define a novel class of infinite-dimensional nonlinear monotone port-Hamiltonian systems.
-We provide well-posedness results, a power-balance equation and closedness under power-preserving coupling.

-Moreover, we prove an exponential stability result particularly tailored to block operators appearing in optimal control leveraging a recent sufficient condition for exponential stability of semigroups generated by dissipative linear block operator matrices from \cite{GernHins22}.

-As a second contribution, we derive infinite-dimensional optimizer dynamics for the primal-dual gradient method and prove that these may be considered as a monontone nonlinear pHs.
-We prove exponential stability of the optimizer dynamics, that is, convergence to the optimal solution.